theias/certbot_deployer_bigip/README.md

 It expects:

-* the local user on the BIG-IP to have `Terminal Access` set to `tmsh` and with appropriate permissions
+* the local user on the BIG-IP to have `Terminal Access` set to `Advanced shell` and with appropriate permissions
 * a working SSH configuration to connect to the target devices

 ### BIG-IP user permissions